Malcolm-Abbott/rc0124-code-solutions/express-routes/express-routes-quiz-notes.md

 Express maps routes to functions using what they refer to as middleware.

+A function, program, or something that runs in between the time the server gets the request and the time the server sends the request out to the client.

+Anything that happens between the time the server gets the request and the time the server sounds out the response.

 - What is Express middleware useful for?

 Receiving, modifying, and returning HTTP requests.